sawatkins/blog-search/README.md

 # blog-search
 Blog Search is a search engine focused on indexing personal blog content.
-It can be used to find authentic, personal content from real people sharing their ideas and experiences
+It can be used to find authentic, personal content from real people sharing their ideas and experiences.

-It is written in Python and uses PostgreSQL as the db and for full text search.
-The app is deployed as a single-node Kubernetes cluster using k3s.
-Monitoring and observability are handled through Prometheus/Grafana/Loki in the cluster.
-The scraper is multi-threaded with an AWS SQS queue.
+The web app is written in Python using FastAPI.
+It uses PostgreSQL as the database.
+I'm testing search results from both PostgreSQL's full text search and with Meilisearch.

+The scraper is multi-threaded and uses an AWS SQS message queue.
+Both the web app and scraper are deployed on a Linux server with Docker Compose.

 The current list of blogs to index is compiled from Kagi's [smallweb project](https://github.com/kagisearch/smallweb).
-It is a personal project I started mainly to get better at SQL and learn Kubernetes.
+This is a personal project I started mainly to get better at SQL, web scraping, and message queues.

 https://blogsearch.io